Di3goAhb/Data-Sciencie-Programing-/README.md

-# Data-Sciencie-Programing
+# Data-Science-Programming
-All my codes, notes and projects about my curse of data science programing in third semester.
+All my codes, notes, and projects about my curse in data science programming in the third semester.